NREADY-RnD/MOSA-Project/docs/faq.rst

 Are Cosmos and MOSA working together?
 -------------------------------------

-No; Cosmos and MOSA are independent projects.
+No; Cosmos and MOSA are seperate and independent projects.